 The Pacific Gas wreck is located on Horeshoe Reef, part of the offshore reef systems that shelter Port Moresby and Bootless Bay.

 But when the conditions are good the wreck is an awesome dive.
-Because at 65m in length, it is big enough to impress, but not so big as to overwhelm.
+Because at 65m in length, it is big enough to impress, but does not overwhelm!

 The Pacific Gas started its life in Hiroshima, Japan in 1967 as the MS Nanayo Maru.
 Built by the Kanawa Dock Company as a liquefied gas carrier for its owners Okuda Gyogyo KK.
 It then went into service as a Japanese merchant ship transporting gas cargoes between Japan, Taiwan and Singapore.